Key retirement savings milestones

 Being aware of key retirement ages can help you prepare for the future.

-- Catch-up contribution age.
+- Your retirement savings milestones begin when you reach catch-up contribution age.
 You can make catch-up contributions to many retirement plans beginning in the year you turn 50.

 - 403(b) and 401(k) withdrawal age.
-You can start taking penalty-free withdrawals from qualified retirement plans such as 401(k)s, 403(b)s and profit sharing plans after you left your employer in the year you turned 55 or later.
+You can start taking penalty-free withdrawals from qualified retirement plans such as 401(k)s, 403(b)s and profit-sharing plans after you leave your employer in the year you turned 55 or later.

 - IRA withdrawal age.
-You can begin taking withdrawals without penalty from IRAs and qualified retirement plans.
+This is another key retirement age because you can begin taking withdrawals without penalty from IRAs and qualified retirement plans.

 - Social Security benefits age.
 You can start taking reduced Social Security benefits.